 Securing your Cloud-based Applications (Part 1)

-[This is Part 1 of the 3-part series on security your Cloud-based applications]
+This is Part 1 of the 3-part series on the security of your Cloud-based applications

 The first step is to tackle the most common web vulnerabilities.
 In a world where hackers have millions of easy targets to choose from, taking even the most basic security measures will make your application less enticing and reduce your risk immeasurably.
 But how do you know what the “most common vulnerabilities” are?
 Fortunately, the Open Web Application Security Project (OWASP) was created to answer this exact question.
 It’s a global, not-for-profit collaboration of IT security professionals who share data and real-world experience to map out and rank the list of the most critical web and mobile application security flaws that attackers are exploiting in the wild right now.
 The list they maintain, known as the “OWASP Top 10” represents the source of over 95% of web and mobile security breaches.
 The current list includes: